Demi Moore voice Esmeralda in the Disney version of The Hunchback of Notre Dame.

 Frollo arresting Esmeralda Disney Hunchback of Notre Dame

 Esmeralda is not a typical heroine, the scarps she gets into are serious.
 She’s almost arrested, assaulted in a church, threaten, hunted down by a control-freak mad man, almost burned, nearly dies of asphyxiation and then chased with a six foot sword a top a massive edifice.
 Makes other Disney heroine’s tribulations look like a child’s play.
-All she really did to get into all that trouble was being a Gypsy and a defing a powerful public offical; she stayed in trouble because of her beauty and sex appeal.
+All she really did to get into all that trouble was being a Romani and a defying a powerful public official; she stayed in trouble because of her beauty and sex appeal.

 Esmeralda Disney Hunchback of Notre dame